The Onboarding Paradox

 The empty state problem

-The goal is to make the empty state feel like the beginning of something, not the absence of everything.
+The empty state should feel like the beginning of progress, not proof that the product has no value yet.

 04